Adaptive Domain Models: Bayesian Evolution, Warm Rotation, and Principled Training for Geometric and Neuromorphic AI: Clifford Neural Networks Under the Principled Substrate

 In IEEE-754, a ``rotor'' weight initialized to satisfy $R\tilde{R} = 1$ accumulates odd-grade contamination through gradient updates and ceases to be an exact rotor after training.
 The sandwich product then provides approximate equivariance, which is a statistical regularity the network has preserved under the training dynamics rather than a structural guarantee.
 For distribution shifts that expose regions of the input space not well-covered by training data, the approximate equivariance may fail.

 Under the PHG grade type system and forward-mode training, a rotor weight is a type-constrained even-grade element.
 The unit norm constraint $R\tilde{R} = 1$ is a dimensional constraint in the DTS sense: it is an invariant over the algebra's inner product that the SMT-LIB2 verification infrastructure can express and discharge at elaboration time.
-Rotor normalization is verified at design time, and the equivariance of the trained model is exact by structural guarantee for all inputs.
+Rotor normalization is verified at design time, and the equivariance of the trained model holds by structural guarantee for all inputs, with the realized symmetry error bounded by the b-posit rounding of the rotor application.